JuliaPOMDP/FiniteHorizonPOMDPs.jl/README.md

  - finite horizon MDP using both POMDPs.jl and FiniteHorizonPOMDPs.jl interface functions or
  - infinite horizon MDP and transform it to finite horizon one using `fixhorizon` utility

-## Solver

-The package contains a `solve(solver::FiniteHorizonSolver, m::MDP)` solver for discrete problems that uses Value Iteration.
-Its results are stored to `FiniteHorizonPolicy` struct.
-Examples are defined in `test/instances/...` and use example in specific test files.
-Results were benchmarked against the value iteration executed on all epochs simultaneously.

 ## Interface

 - `HorizonLength(::Type{<:Union{MDP,POMDP}) = InfiniteHorizon()`